MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 ## What can apps do in Teams

 As an admin, you only manage Teams apps.
 The apps themselves can use one or more capabilities.
 These capabilities have differences when it comes to app functionality, user engagement, required permissions and risk profiles.
-Depending on these, you as an admin must consider the access to the following Teams information by the apps.
+Depending on these capabilities, you as an admin must consider the access to the following Teams information by the apps.

-The Azure AD permissions associated with any of the capabilities inside a Teams app (bot, tab, connector, or messaging extension) are completely separate from the Teams permissions listed here.
+The Azure AD permissions associated with any of the capabilities inside a Teams app (bot, tab, connector, or messaging extension) are separate from the Teams permissions listed here.

 * Bots
 * Messaging extensions